joedefen/crostini-kde-setup/README.md

 # CROSTINI KDE SETUP #
 ### Purpose ###
-With only two commands, install key apps from KDE, one of the most populur Linux Desktops due to it efficiency, customizability, and good looks.
+With only two commands, install key apps from KDE, one of the most populur Linux Desktops due to it efficiency, customizability, and good looks (but **it does NOT install the KDE Plasma Desktop**).
 For newbies, most importantly, it installs **Discover** which is an elegant, easy-to-use "app store" for Linux apps and nearly every app is free.